RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

 1. (2 points) Print out each element of list ``lbc`` on a separate line.
 Then print the first character of each element on a separate line.

+   .. tabbed:: ps_2_1s

+      .. tab:: Problem

          .. actex:: ps_2_1

             lbc = ["one","four","two","six","nine","eleven"]

             # write code to print each element of list lbc on a separate line

             # write code to print the first character of each element of list lbc on a separate line

+      .. tab:: Solution

+         .. actex:: ps_2_1a

+            lbc = ["one","four","two","six","nine","eleven"]

+            # write code to print each element of list lbc on a separate line
+            for elem in lbc:
+               print elem

+            # write code to print the first character of each element of list lbc on a separate line
+            for elem in lbc:
+               print elem[0]

 #.
 (2 points) See comments for instructions, below.
 This and the next question deal with the string ``rv``.

+   .. tabbed:: ps_2_2s

+      .. tab:: Problem

          .. actex:: ps_2_2

             rv = """Once upon a midnight dreary, while I pondered, weak and weary,
                Over many a quaint and curious volume of forgotten lore,
                While I nodded, nearly napping, suddenly there came a tapping,
                As of some one gently rapping, rapping at my chamber door.
                T is some visitor, I muttered, tapping at my chamber door;           5 Only this and nothing more."""

             # Write code to print the number of characters in the string rv.

             # Write code to print the number of words in the string rv.
             ## Hint: use the split method

+      .. tab:: Solution

+         .. actex:: ps_2_a

+            rv = """Once upon a midnight dreary, while I pondered, weak and weary,
+               Over many a quaint and curious volume of forgotten lore,
+               While I nodded, nearly napping, suddenly there came a tapping,
+               As of some one gently rapping, rapping at my chamber door.
+               T is some visitor, I muttered, tapping at my chamber door;           5 Only this and nothing more."""

+            # Write code to print the number of characters in the string rv.
+            print len(rv)

+            # Write code to print the number of words in the string rv.
+            ## Hint: use the split method
+            print len(rv.split())

 #.
 (1 point) See comments for instructions, below.

+   .. tabbed:: ps_2_3s

+      .. tab:: Problem

          .. actex:: ps_2_3

             rv = """Once upon a midnight dreary, while I pondered, weak and weary,
                Over many a quaint and curious volume of forgotten lore,
                While I nodded, nearly napping, suddenly there came a tapping,
                As of some one gently rapping, rapping at my chamber door.
                T is some visitor, I muttered, tapping at my chamber door;           5 Only this and nothing more."""

             # (For these questions, imagine that you couldn't see the whole string value,
             # but you still needed to answer them.)

             # Write code to find out whether the word "raven" is in the string rv.
             # Print "Yes" if it is, and "No" if it isn't.

             # Write code to find out whether the word "rapping" is in the string rv.
             # Print "Yes" if it is, and "No" if it isn't.

+      .. tab:: Solution

+         .. actex:: ps_2_3a

+            rv = """Once upon a midnight dreary, while I pondered, weak and weary,
+               Over many a quaint and curious volume of forgotten lore,
+               While I nodded, nearly napping, suddenly there came a tapping,
+               As of some one gently rapping, rapping at my chamber door.
+               T is some visitor, I muttered, tapping at my chamber door;           5 Only this and nothing more."""

+            # (For these questions, imagine that you couldn't see the whole string value,
+            # but you still needed to answer them.)

+            # Write code to find out whether the word "raven" is in the string rv.
+            # Print "Yes" if it is, and "No" if it isn't.
+            if "raven" in rv:
+               print "Yes"
+            else:
+               print "No"

+            # also reasonable:
+            if "raven" in rv.split():
+               print "Yes"
+            else:
+               print "No"

+            # Write code to find out whether the word "rapping" is in the string rv.
+            # Print "Yes" if it is, and "No" if it isn't.
+            if "rapping" in rv:
+               print "Yes"
+            else:
+               print "No"

+            # also reasonable:
+            if "rapping" in rv.split():
+               print "Yes"
+            else:
+               print "No"